 - Forgetting to check the patient’s medical history before prescribing a medication; and

 - Administering the medication incorrectly.

 If your doctor, nurse or pharmacist made one of these errors, then you may have grounds for a medical malpractice claim.
-However, for your claim to be successful, you will have to undergo an independent medical examination, arrange expert testimonies, file motions, present your case at hearings and complete other steps in the judicial process.
-Due to the complex nature of these cases, it is highly advisable that you hire an injury lawyer to represent your interests.
+However, for your claim to be successful, you will have to undergo an independent medical examination, arrange expert testimonies, file motions, present your case at hearings, and complete other steps in the judicial process.

 For a free legal consultation, call 800-537-8185